kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. The descending limb of the loop of Henle
 	E. The renal pelvis
 #### Answer: D. The descending limb of the loop of Henle - *FALSE* = B. The cortical collecting tubule - TRUE
-- ADH increases the water permeability of the cortical and medullary collecting tubules and ducts, and allows the filtrate to reach osmotic equilibrium with the interstitial fluid surrounding the nephron.
-The interstitial fluid in the cortex of the kidney is isotonic to plasma, and therefore the filtrate can become isotonic to plasma in the cortical collecting tubule.
-The interstitial fluid is hypertonic to plasma in the medullary collecting tubule, and so the filtrate becomes hypertonic to plasma in this region of the nephron and remains hypertonic as it passes through the renal pelvis.
-ADH has no effect on the water permeability of the loop of Henle.
-The filtrate is hypertonic to plasma in the descending limb and becomes hypotonic to plasma by the time it reaches the ascending limb of the loop of Henle.
+- ADH increases water permeability of *cortical and medullary collecting tubules*
+	- Allowing filtrate to reach osmotic equilibrium with interstitial fluid surrounding nephron

+##### Notes
+- Interstitial fluid in cortex of kidney is isotonic to plasma
+	- Therefore filtrate can become isotonic to plasma in cortical collecting tubule
+- Interstitial fluid is hypertonic to plasma in medullary collecting tubule
+	- So filtrate becomes hypertonic to plasma in this region of nephron
+	- And remains hypertonic as it passes through renal pelvis
+- ADH has **no effect** on water permeability of Loop of Henle
+- Filtrate is hypertonic to plasma in descending limb
+	- Becoming hypotonic to plasma by time it reaches ascending limb of Loop of Henle

 ### Q2.50
-A 23-yo man arrived in the ED in shock with profuse bleeding from his femoral vessels after a gun shot injury to his right groin.
+A 23-yo man arrived in the ED in shock with *profuse bleeding from his femoral vessels* after a gun shot injury to his right groin.
 Which of the following changes is most likely to be anticipated in this patient?

 	A. Decreased release of thromboxane A2 at the site of injury
 	B. Increased baseline vagal tone